Why You Should Consider Creating a Niche Social Network

 It's time to discuss building an app to share design news or create a professional portfolio.
 And the main name on the list is, naturally, Dribbble.

-Dribbble is the most celebrated design niche social media platforms.
+Dribbble is the most celebrated design niche social media platform.
 The target audience is graphic and web designers, illustrators, 3D visualizers.

 Dribbble appeared in 2009 thanks to the American studio named Simple Bits and led by Dan Cederholm.
 During this time, the network has become one of the best places where designers can share their concepts and get fair reviews.